CamParent/iac-foundation/README.md

 - Runs syntax validation on all Bicep templates
 - Executes an automated Azure “what-if” deployment preview
 - Authenticates securely using OpenID Connect (OIDC) federation with Azure

+✔ GitHub Actions authenticates securely using **OIDC (no static secrets)** and enforces ARM what-if validation before any deployment.

 ### 📘 CI/CD Validation Results